MS in Biomedical Forensic Sciences

 The forensic curriculum and courses at Boston University School of Medicine (BUSM) are specially developed for forensic science education.
 A significant number of courses are designed such that there is a laboratory or practical component included.
 This ensures that our students obtain a significant amount of hands-on experience not available through lecture classes alone.
 The master’s degree program is a 38-credit program that can be completed in two years.

-Our criminal law classes (Criminal Law I and II) are taught by Boston University School of Law professors and practicing attorneys.
+Our criminal law classes (Criminal Law I and II) are taught by practicing attorneys.
 This allows our students to get a real sense of expert testimony while receiving advice and expertise from the attorneys who regularly practice direct and cross examination.

 All students actively engage in independent research.
 Experience gained through this endeavor has allowed our students not only to present at conferences and publish in journals, but also to develop expertise in a field of study not accessible through courses alone.

 These requirements, experiences, and in-depth laboratory practice are what allow us to offer high-quality, graduate-level, research-grade, forensic science education to MS students at BUSM.